 Gran Turismo 7 trailer

-Gran Turismo 7 release date - When will it drop?
+Gran Turismo 7 release date set for March

 Gran Turismo 7 8K support… can it really do it?